SERG-Delft/serg-www/content/home/recent-news.md

 headless: true  # This file represents a page section.

 # ...
 Put Your Section Options Here (title etc.) ...
-title: Recent news
+title: News and media
 weight: 20

 content:
   # Page type to display.
 E.g. post, event, or publication.
-  page_type: news
+  page_type: post
   # Choose how much pages you would like to display (0 = all pages)
   count: 5
   # Choose how many pages you would like to offset by